CompTIA Security+ Practice Test (SY0-701)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What are the different types of honeypots?
+What are the benefits of network segmentation?

 Looks like that's it!
 You can go back and review your answers or click the button below to grade your test.